Sebastianhju/Runeterra-5e/Items/Rare Items.md

 - Arcane Focus
 - Attunement

-**Cursed**: Whenever you deal spell damage, you give yourself and the target a stack of grievous wounds.
+**Cursed**: Whenever you deal spell damage, you give yourself and the target two stacks of grievous wounds.

-**Oblivion**: Your single target spells deals 2d6 additional necrotic damage if the target has atleast a stack of grievous wounds.
+**Oblivion**: Your single target spells deals 2d6 additional necrotic damage if the target has atleast one stack of grievous wounds.

 _You gain +2 to spell attack rolls_